-Girl walking home from school escapes would-be kidnapper
+Girl walking home from school escapes kidnapping attempt

-SAN DIEGO — A driver pulled up alongside a 13-year-old girl Tuesday as she was walking home from school on an Otay Mesa roadside, grabbed her by the arm and made a failed attempt to pull her into his van.
+SAN DIEGO -- A driver pulled up alongside a 13-year-old girl Tuesday as she was walking home from Montgomery Middle School on an Otay Mesa street, grabbed her by the arm and made a failed attempt to pull her into his van.

 The kidnapping attempt occurred in the 700 block of Picador Boulevard about 5:15 p.m., according to San Diego police.

-The victim was able to break away from the man and run to safety, according to San Diego Police’s Lt.
+The victim was able to break away from the man and run to safety, according to San Diego Police Lt.
 Andra Brown.

-“He made contact with her grabbed by the arm, opened the door, it was more than just stopping and asking for directions,” said Brown.
+"He made contact with her, grabbed her by the arm, opened the door.
+It was more than just stopping and asking for directions," said Brown.

 The would-be abductor, who was driving a black Mercedes-Benz van, was described as a white man in his 50s or early 60s with a full beard and a raspy voice.
 He was wearing gray pants, a grayish-green polo shirt and glasses, police said.